Armenian architecture: Nineteenth century

-Gallery of Armenian architecture of the 19th century
+Gallery of Armenian architecture of the 19th century – 20th century

 Modern times

 One of the most prolific architects of Armenian architectural monuments in the 20th century was Baghdasar Arzoumanian.
-Based in Yerevan, Armenia, he was the author of an great number of civil and church buildings along with other designs.
+Based in Yerevan, Armenia, he was the author of a great number of civil and church buildings along with other designs.
 The legendary architects of the 20th century were Alexander Tamanyan, Rafael Israyelyan, G. Kochar, E. Tigranyan, S. Safaryan, etc. Today the masters of Armenian architecture are S.Gurzadyan, S. Kalashyan, L. Khristaforyan, R. Asratyan etc.

 Devastation of Armenian architecture

 As a result of Anti-Armenianism, relics of Armenia's past such as churches, cemeteries and khachkars in neighboring countries have been subject to devastation.
 In certain cases such as in Turkey or Azerbaijan, this had been as a result of national campaigns to eradicate traces of the Armenian people to thwart any potential claims by the Armenian state.

 The largest collection in the world was formerly to be found at the ruins of Old Jugha in Nakhichevan (today's Azerbaijan).
 Reports (see RFE/RL) and photographs from observers in Iranian territory emerged at the end of 2005 showing Azeri soldiers making deliberate attempts to destroy the gravestones.
 More recent photographs have revealed that the entire graveyard has been obliterated and a military training ground has been constructed on the site.

+Due to the endless development and neglect, the historical architecture of Yerevan is often desecrated or in some cases demolished.
+One of the most noticeable cases was the creation of Northern Avenue in Yerevan as per original plans of Alexander Tamanian, which destroyed the rich architectural heritage located in the area.
+There are also plans going on to destroy the historical district of Noragyugh to build a business center called "New Yerevan".

+Vernacular architecture of Armenia

+Armenia has a rich tradition of vernacular architecture, which varies by region.
+Out of them the most noticeable surviving examples are the following: